 Alan Teller received a Fulbright-Nehru Senior Scholar Award for his current project Following the Box based on a box of photos made by a still unknown US soldier in India towards the end of WWII.
 He and Jerri Zbiral, his partner in the project, worked with contemporary Indian artists in various artistic media to explore the ways in which our different cultures may teach us to see.
 The resulting exhibit is a cross-cultural interpretation of these 75 year-old images.
 A documentary film about the work screened internationally.
 The exhibit opened in Kolkata, India, then moved to the Indira Gandhi National Center for the Arts in Delhi.
 It was next displayed at the Loyola University Museum of Art in Chicago and then at the Pacific Asia Museum of the University of Southern California in Pasadena.
-It opens at the Lilley Art Museum on the campus of the University of Nevada in Reno where it had been on view for the past several months.
+Following the Box closed recently at the Lilley Art Museum on the campus of the University of Nevada in Reno where it had been on view for the past several months.
 He is currently seeking new venues for this engaging exploraton of how we craft meaning from images.

 Alan’s academic background is in anthropology and photography, studying at Queens College in New York and at Indiana University.
 Alan founded the Inner-City Photo Workshop, a storefront center for high-school dropouts on Chicago's Westside.
 He was photographic researcher for the Field Museum of Natural History, where he also taught classes on photography and anthropology.
 He founded Teller|Madsen, a museum exhibit design company that has developed over 100 exhibits nationwide, including the permanent exhibits for the Herbert Hoover Presidential Library, Vivian Maier’s Chicago and many others.
 He has received numerous grants for community photography projects and arts and social issues programs, has published some 20 reviews and articles as well as the guidebook Photography in the Classroom.